KWB-R/fakin/content/talk/2018-10-19_fdm-netzwerk/index.md

 # Abstract and optional shortened version.
 abstract = "What are the sucesses / failures of the project?
 How were intermediate results shared with the research community)?
 How were discipline-specific standards considered?
-What research data management topics are also relevant for other projects in natural sciences / engineering?" abstract_short = "Project`s successes and failures?
+What research data management topics are also relevant for other projects in natural sciences / engineering?"

+# Summary.
+An optional shortened abstract.
+summary = "Project`s successes and failures?
 Sharing of results?
 What is interesting for similar projects in natural sciences / engineering?"

 # Name of event and optional event URL.
 event = "Forschungsdatenmanagement – künftige Entwicklungen und aktuelle Fragen der Wissenschaft"